makkader/pynasdaq/readme.md

 # pynasdaq

-Retrieve NASDAQ stock and dividend data
+Retrieve stock and dividend data from NASDAQ.

 # Usages